ditadewindita/COP4520/LockFreeStack/README.md

 Runtime: 4ms.
 ```
 ## Comparisons
-The transition from lock based to lock free proved to show heavily improved success rates.
+The transition from lock based to lock free proved to show heavily improved success rates and stable execution times.
-Although the execution time bumped up with the lock free implementation, it was only by less than a handful of milliseconds.

 In an run with 10 threads, a push/pop operation on a lock based stack had the following stats:
 ```